jolibrain/deepdetect/README.md

 ### Build

 Below are instructions for Ubuntu 14.04 LTS.
 For other Linux and Unix systems, steps may differ, CUDA, Caffe and other libraries may prove difficult to setup.
+If you are building on 16.04 LTS, look at https://github.com/beniz/deepdetect/issues/126 that tells you how to proceed.

 Beware of dependencies, typically on Debian/Ubuntu Linux, do:
 ```